shlomi1993/online-code-blocks-backend/README.md

 # Online Code Blocks - Backend

-Welcome to the backend of the **Online Code Blocks** system — a collaborative real-time code editing platform.
+Welcome to the backend of the **Online Code Blocks** app - a collaborative real-time code editing platform.
 This backend application is built with **Node.js**, **Express**, **Socket.IO**, and **AWS DynamoDB** to support creation, editing, deletion, and real-time synchronization of code blocks.

 ---